Three mindful steps to make successful new year resolutions

 You have to find the right balance between what would be just paying lip service to this process, and using the process as an excuse for inaction.

-Depending on how daunting the change you envision, you could spend a day on each of the 3 steps, and probably no more than a week on each step.
+Depending on how daunting the change you envision, you could spend a day on each of the three steps, and probably no more than a week on each.

 In any case, it’s good to remember that completing these steps does not mean that you have accomplished your goal.
 It just means you have put yourself on the right track to establish a sustainable practice that will lead you to achieve your goals.

-You are developing a practice, i.e. an environment that is conducive to producing the results you want.
-See related video: Resolutions Take the 3-day challenge to be what you need.
+You are developing a mindful practice, i.e., an environment that is conducive to producing the results you want.
+As you do so, you are naturally more motivated, and better able to set sustainable goals.